Bitencoo/Bitencoo/README.md

 <h3 align="center">A software engineer from Brazil</h3>

 Hello, I'm Tulio.
-I'm a software engineer currently working for EY Brazil.
+I'm a software engineer currently working for GFT Brazil.
 I'm mainly focused on Backend, but sometimes I play around with Flutter Web and Mobile.

 Feel free to contact me at: tuliob.dev@gmail.com